view-components/view-components/doc/cookbook.md

 });
 ```

-Alternatively you can override ServiceId::CONFIG instead of ServiceId::CONFIG_FILE.
+Alternatively you can override ServiceId::CONFIG instead of ServiceId::CONFIG_FILE
-DI container stores PHP array with configuration options inside element with ServiceId::CONFIG key.
+(DI container stores PHP array with configuration options inside element with ServiceId::CONFIG key).

-It will allow to merge your configuration with default
+This approach will allow to merge your configuration with default one
-and avoid problems with updating view-components package if new configuration options will be added in further releases.
+and avoid problems with updating view-components package related to new configuration options that can be added in further releases.